ifilot/p2000t-sdcard/README.md

 a P2000T with an SD-card and the necessary software routines to grab .CAS files from said SD card and load them into memory.

+> [!WARNING]
+> The SD-cartridge uses I/O ports `0x60-0x6F` and is mutually incompatible with expansion cards that also use this port.

 > [!TIP]
 > **Documentation**
 > * Detailed documentation included how-to procedures can be found [here](https://www.philips-p2000t.nl/cartridges/sdcard-cartridge.html#sdcard-cartridge)